Stono/istio-prometheus-exporter/README.md

 Install the dependencies with `npm install`.
 Once done, you can do the following:

 ### npm run start
+You'll need to set up a port-forward for pilot if you're running locally: `kubectl --namespace=istio-system port-forward $(kubectl --namespace=istio-system get pods -l istio=pilot | tail -n 1 | awk '{print $1}') 8081:808`

-Will start the server, on port 8080, with metrics available on `/metrics`;
+Then do `npm run start`, which will start the server, on port 8080, with metrics available on `/metrics`;

 ### npm run build
 Will compile the typescript to javascript into the `/built` folder.
 You largely never need to do this unlesss debugging build issues.

 ### npm run test
 Will run the linting and tests.

+## Running on a kubernetes cluster
+I've not got round to writing any manifests just yet, sorry.

 ## Release History
 _(Nothing yet)_